 The renter must print the rental contract in their language of use via their Yescapa account so that both parties have the same inventory.
 Both parties must write in their respective language.
 They can request help from Yescapa if there is any language issues during our opening hours.

-The renter has the right to refuse the rental if the main characteristics of the vehicle do not comply with the description of the advertisement proposed on the Yescapa platform.
+The renter has the right to refuse the rental if the main characteristics of the vehicle do not comply with the description of the listing advertised on the Yescapa platform.
 The vehicle must match the interior/exterior photographs on the Yescapa website.
 In case of a dispute, the renter must provide proof of non-compliance of the vehicle (photographs, videos ...).
-The renter must ensure the proper operation of the vehicle and all its equipment during the state of places of departure.
-By taking possession of the vehicle, the renter starts the rental and can not claim a reimbursement or commercial gesture from Yescapa concerning the condition of the vehicle.
+The renter must ensure the proper functioning of the vehicle and all its equipment during the inventory check of departure.
+By taking possession of the vehicle, the renter starts the rental and can no longer claim a reimbursement from Yescapa in regards to the condition of the vehicle.

 The renter must ensure that the vehicle is locked when they depart.
 They must not leave valuables in full view and must take all necessary measures to prevent theft of equipment in the vehicle.
 Neither the owner nor Yescapa can be held responsible for any theft, loss or damage of the property belonging to the renter and the passengers.
 In the event of an attempted break-in or theft, and without any identified or identifiable third party, all damage resulting from the break-in or theft will be the responsibility of the renter.

 In the event of an accident and / or damage to the vehicle (inside and / or outside), the renter agrees to notify the owner and the company Yescapa immediately and without delay by phone call and / or e-mail.